 The musical Annie has book by Thomas Meehan adapted from the comic strip 'Little Orphan Annie' with music by Charles Strouse and lyrics by Martin Charnin.

-PLEASE NOTE: This is about the American musical based on the U.S. strip-cartoon, 'Little Orphan Annie' - not to be confused with an earlier 1967 British musical also called Annie by Alan Thornhill with music by William L Reed which was staged at London's Westminster Theatre (now rebuilt as The St James Theatre) and opened on 27 July 1967 and closed on 9 December 1967.
+PLEASE NOTE: This is about the American musical based on the U.S. strip-cartoon, 'Little Orphan Annie' - not to be confused with an earlier 1967 British musical also called Annie by Alan Thornhill with music by William L Reed which was staged at London's Westminster Theatre (now rebuilt and named The Other Place) and opened on 27 July 1967 and closed on 9 December 1967.
 Starring Margaret Burton, Angela Richards and Gerald Hely, this bio-musical was based on real events about Annie Jaeger who run a hat and drapery shop in Stockport, in Lanchashire, North-East England, before coming a moral and social reformer in the 1930's in East London - culminating in going to the United States shortly before the start of the war and taking part in the Moral Rearmament Movement.

 Original London West End Production - Annie the Musical 1978

 Previewed 25 April 1978, Opened 3 May 1978, Closed 28 November 1981 at the Victoria Palace Theatre

 Returned 20 December 1982, Closed 12 February 1983 at the Adelphi Theatre